SAP-archive/btp-sfsf-extension-japan/README.md

 ## Description

-This **SAP SuccessFactors Extension on BTP for Japan** project contains a collection of Full-stack SuccessFactors extension app to demonstrate the implementation of Cloud Foundry application consists of **SAPUI5** and **Cloud SDK (Java)** in the context of extending Japanese-specific process "Tamatsuki-Jinji" in SAP SuccessFactors.
+The **SAP SuccessFactors Extension on BTP for Japan** project contains a collection of full-stack SuccessFactors extension apps that demonstrate the implementation of a Cloud Foundry application built with **SAPUI5** and **Cloud SDK (Java)**.
+This is in the context of extending the Japanese-specific process "Tamatsuki-Jinji" in SAP SuccessFactors.

 ## List of projects